-Design, Distribution, and Tokenized Media: Insights from Jacob Horne of Zora
+Design, Distribution, and Tokenized Media: Insights from Jacob of Zora

 Jacob Horne, Co-Founder of Zora, shares insights on the crypto creator economy, content worth collecting, and the future of NFTs on the "Mint" podcast.
 Discover how Zora's platform enables on-chain creativity and collection.